sebasfalcone/better-work-notes/Dessign_Patterns.md

 > NOTE: this structure of classes resembles the [Strategy pattern](https://refactoring.guru/design-patterns/strategy).

 ## SOLID principle
-As all things in life, don't take things as a dogma.
-This principles are not always respected, even in successful software products, but is good to think of them whenever you write code.
+As with all things in life, don't take things as dogma.
+These principles are not always respected, even in successful software products, but is good to think of them whenever you write code.

 SOLID is a mnemonic for five design principles, intended to make software design more understandable, flexible and maintainable.